Settings

 ).
 This prevents

-same name to a secondary.
+same name to an alternate index.

 Default value: "first-index"